 The comprehensive exam is designed to evaluate your overall mastery of a body of knowledge and skills after completing most of the program of study.
 The particular form of the comprehensive examination in any degree program is described in that graduate program handbook.
 You may attempt the comprehensive examination only on the recommendation of your advisory committee and only after completion of most of the required coursework.
-This examination must be administered by faculty of the Clemson University program offering the degree, according to published program policies.
-A majority decision is required; dissenting members of the examining committee may forward a minority report to the Graduate School.
+This examination must be administered by the faculty of the Clemson University program offering the degree, according to policies published in the graduate program handbook.
+A majority decision is required to pass the comprehensive exam; dissenting members of the examining committee may forward a minority report to the Graduate School.
 Your performance on this examination will determine whether you will be recommended for admission to candidacy for the degree.

-Satisfactory completion of the comprehensive examination must occur at least six months before the date of graduation, except where the program handbook specifies a different timeline.
+Satisfactory completion of the comprehensive examination must occur at least six months before graduation, except where the graduate program handbook specifies a different timeline.

-Should you fail to pass the comprehensive examination, you may be given a second opportunity only by recommendation of the examining committee.
+Should you fail to pass the comprehensive examination, you may be given a second opportunity only by recommendation of a majority of the examining committee.
 Committees are encouraged to carefully consider a student's likelihood of successfully completing the exam after they fail the first attempt and to recommend dismissal for any student whose performance is so poor that it is unlikely that a second attempt will be successful.
 For a student who is permitted a second attempt, a minimum of two months must pass before the student can undergo a second comprehensive examination.
 A second failure will result in the student being dismissed from Clemson University.
+If a student feels that program, department, college, or Graduate School policies have been violated with respect to their comprehensive exam, that student has the right to file a grievance.
+See: Academic Grievance Policy, for a description of the process and deadlines.

-Doctoral students who have passed a comprehensive examination and decide to change degree programs must complete a comprehensive exam in the new degree program.
+Doctoral students who have passed a comprehensive examination and who decide to change degree programs, must complete a comprehensive exam in the new degree program.